Least squares estimation in nonstationary nonlinear cohort panels with learning from experience: Standard errors and inference

 Importantly, Corollary \ref{cor:2} does not allow for hypotheses containing the restriction \(\beta = 0\).
-Since this testing problem involves a nuisance parameter ($\gamma$) that is not identified under the null, some care has to be taken when testing \(H_0\): \(\beta = 0\); see, e.g., \cite{andpol:1994} or \cite{hansen:1996} and the references therein.
+Since this testing problem involves a nuisance parameter (viz. $\gamma$) that is not identified under the null, see e.g. \cite{andpol:1994} or \cite{hansen:1996} and the references therein.
+More specifically, we follow \cite{hansen:1996, hansen:17} and consider the following `supF' statistic